nuuuwan/news_lk3_data/README.md

 “Before implementing long-term and medium-term plans for that purpose, we will work to create a short-term stability through the immediate economic measures that are required,” he said, delivering his inaugural address to the nation on Wednesday (25).

 President Dissanayake says all steps needed for the expected change depend on building stability and trust in the economy.
 Therefore, discussions with the International Monetary Fund (IMF) will resume soon and the process of the Extended Fund Facility (EFF) will be advanced, he said.

-He further said that the debt restructuring process will continue, and steps will be taken to bring about debt relief as soon as possible through discussions with relevant parties.

-◼️
+“The change we seek involves many steps that will take time.
+However, achieving stability and confidence in the current economy is crucial.”

+...

 [Data](articles/37656ed9.json)